 37th Interim Exhibition: Two Not Together

-Hanmi Gallery is very proud to present “Two Not Together,” a series of work by Pakistani artist Aisha Abid Hussain.
-Through her works, Hussain develops the themes of gender, class and status whilst also exploring a repertoire of cultural specific symbolisms.
+Hanmi Gallery is proud to present “Two Not Together,” a series of work by Pakistani artist Aisha Abid Hussain.
+In this collection, Hussain builds on themes of gender, class and status and explores a repertoire of culture-specific symbols.

-‘Love is a wasted vigil’ series on the other hand, are culled from a trove of crisscrossing visual memoirs.
+The ‘Love is a wasted vigil’ series are culled from a trove of crisscrossing visual memoirs.
 The tactile gentleness of the prints is absent.
 This drawer of the cabinet is steeped in carnage, conflict and desolation.
-Against such a backdrop the passivity of the matrimonial couple proclaims the strength of humankind and it’s ability to delude itself.
+Against such a backdrop, the passivity of the matrimonial couple proclaims the strength of humankind and its ability to delude itself.

-She is Currently working as an Assistant Professor on Masters Programme at National College of Arts, Lahore and of Art Design and Education at Beconhouse National University, Lahore, Pakistan.
+She is currently working as an assistant professor for a masters programme at the National College of Arts in Lahore and for the Art, Design and Education programme at Beconhouse National University, Lahore, Pakistan.